Defense contractors absolutely crushed it in President Donald Trump's first year.

 - Mission support

 The company already plans to sell four SM-3 Block IIA missiles, missile canisters, and other technical, engineering, and logistics support services to Japan for $133 million.
-These are antiballistic missiles, intended to defend against the growing threat from North Korea.
+These are antiballistic missiles that are intended to defend against the growing threat from North Korea.

 Furthermore, Raytheon's RTN Missile Systems business recently clinched a foreign military sales (FMS) contract worth $634.2 million for its Advanced Medium-Range Air-to-Air Missile (AMRAAM).

-Lockheed Martin Corporation is the world’s largest defense contractor, and its stock jumped 26% last year.
+Lockheed Martin Corporation (NYSE: LMT) is the world's largest defense contractor, and its stock jumped by 26% last year.

 Furthermore, Japan and South Korea are also considering buying the short takeoff vertical-landing variant of Lockheed's F-35.
-Both countries are already buying scores of the conventional takeoff version, the F-35A.
-But having the F-35B in their arsenals would enable them in deploying the stealth fighters from ships, not just from land bases.
+Both countries are already buying scores of the conventional takeoff version: the F-35A.
+But having the F-35B in their arsenals would enable them to deploy the stealth fighters from ships, not just from land bases.

 Lockheed isn't just gaining in the defense industry, either.
 It's making a serious effort to push into the broader tech sector.

 It has a lab in California that's working on things like advanced telescopes, which could be used on satellites, drones, and driverless cars, and also a next-generation battery to replace lithium.
-Such technologies have a military application, for sure, but they could also be applied in the civilian sector.
+Such technologies have a military application, for sure.
+But they could also be applied to the civilian sector.

-The company also launched a venture capital firm, LM Ventures, for scouting and financing small Silicon Valley upstarts...
+The company also launched a venture capital (VC) firm, LM Ventures, for scouting and financing small Silicon Valley upstarts.

-General Dynamics Corporation's business can be broken into four main segments:
+General Dynamics Corporation's (NYSE: GD) business can be broken into four main segments:

 - Aerospace — jets and other aircraft.